-The VRUZEND V2.0 is our high power battery building kit.
-The caps are identical in size and shape to our V1.5 kit, but the SS components are upgraded to copper coated with pure nickel for the highest level of conductivity and the best level of corrosion resistance.
+The VRUZEND V2.1 is our high power battery building kit.
+The caps are similar to our V1.5 kit, but the SS components are upgraded to copper coated with pure nickel for the highest level of conductivity and the best level of corrosion resistance.

-Each V2.0 kit comes with enough components to build a battery with up to thirty (30) 18650 cells.
+Each V2.1 kit comes with enough components to build a battery with up to thirty (30) 18650 cells.

 To build a battery with more than 30 cells, simply combine multiple kits together to reach any battery size you need.